 Protecting coral reefs

-Last month, an international collaboration led by Newcastle University and James Cook University, Australia, launched a new resource to help understand when corals reproduce.
+An international collaboration led by Newcastle University and James Cook University, Australia, launched a new resource to help understand when corals reproduce.
 The Coral Spawning Database provides more than forty years’ worth of information about coral spawning and provides a crucial opportunity to preserve these remarkable and important ecosystems.

 Coral reefs are one of the most species-rich marine ecosystems on the planet and provide enormous societal benefits such as food, tourism and coastal protection.
 However, they are in sharp decline due to overfishing, pollution and warming seas caused by climate change.
 Successful reproduction is one of the main ways that reefs can recover naturally from human disturbances.